Generating table of contents…

 Depending on their circumstances, job seekers may be referred to an employment services provider, most likely a jobactive provider.

-Providers will book an initial appointment with job seekers by phone or online.
+Providers will book an initial appointment with job seekers.
+Job seekers have the option to opt in for face-to-face servicing, including for initial appointments.
+Appointments can be delivered over the phone or on online.
 Job seekers can talk to their provider about the support they need when they look for work, including the task and activities required in their job plans which must be reviewed and agreed upon.
-For further support, providers can refer job seekers to online training and non-classroom-based courses.
-Throughout the job searching journey, providers will regularly touch base with job seekers to provide further guidance as needed.
+Throughout the job searching journey, providers will stay in regular contact with job seekers to provide further guidance as needed.

 Job seekers and COVID-19

-Job seekers are required to self-isolate in line with Department of Health advice if they have been diagnosed with COVID-19.
-Job seekers who believe they may contracted COVID-19 or believe they have been in contact with someone who has, must also self-isolate.
+Job seekers are required to self-isolate in line with Department of Health advice if they have been diagnosed with COVID‑19.
+Job seekers who believe they may have contracted COVID‑19, or believe they have been in contact with someone who has, must also self-isolate.

 Job seekers should contact their employment services provider by phone, not in person, to let them know why participation at an appointment/activity is not possible.
 Providers will reschedule any appointments or activities until self-isolation is completed in line with advice from health authorities.